-Edit Template Variables Dialog
+Edit Template Variables dialog

-|Name||In this text box, view or edit the variable name in the format
+In this field, view or edit the variable name in the format

-|Expression|| In this text box, specify the expression to have the value of the corresponding template input field calculated automatically. |
+| In this field, specify the expression to have the value of the corresponding template input field calculated automatically. |

-This expression may contain constructs of the following basic types:
+This expression may contain the following constructs:

-Type an expression manually or select a predefined function from the drop-down list.
+Type an expression manually or select a predefined function from the list.
 The list shows also the number and type of parameters, if any, for the selected function.
 The available functions are listed alphabetically in the Functions table.

-|Default value||In this text box, specify the default string to be entered in the corresponding input field of the expanded template, if the expression does not give any result after calculation. |
+|In this field, specify the default string to be entered in the corresponding input field of the expanded template, if the expression does not give any result after calculation. |

 Note that a default value of a variable is an expression that can refer to other live template variables.
 To define the default value as a literal, enclose it in quotation marks.